Home » Expert Product & Service Reviews » Helpful Product Guides » Best Telecaster Guitar Kit (Complete Guide with Reviews)

 blank

-The TL Thinline Style guitar kit is another stunning entry from FretWire.
-It’s the most expensive item on this list, but it justifies the cost due to various properties.
+The SOLO TCK-1SM guitar kit is another stunning entry from SOLO.
+It’s one of the more expensive items on this list, but it justifies the cost due to various properties.

 The kit is easy to assemble and is an outstanding base for a fun DIY project.
-Again, the materials are excellent, and the two humbuckers are loud and rich.
+Again, the materials are excellent, and the two single coil pickups are punchy with twang to spare.

 Moreover, every hole is predrilled, meaning that the beginners will just need to screw in the parts that come with the kit.

-You may need to do some finish coating and sanding since the wood is unfinished.
+You may need to do some finish coating and sanding since the the back of the neck is unfinished.
 However, this can give you a lot of freedom – choose any finish you want.

-On top of that, there’s no detailed woodworking involved with this Thinline Telecaster DIY kit.
+On top of that, there’s no detailed woodworking involved with this Telecaster-style DIY kit.

 • Predrilled holes